Police arrest man with 16 stolen hybrid batteries in Abuja – The Sun Nigeria

 Molly Kilete, Abuja

-The Federal Capital Territory (FCT), police command has arrested a 38- year-old man for stealing 16 inverter batteries belonging to a telecommunications company in Abuja.
+The Federal Capital Territory (FCT) Police Command has arrested a 38-year-old man for stealing 16 inverter batteries belonging to a telecommunications company.

-Manzah, said: “The FCT police command on Wednesday, March 4, 2020, at 04:00hrs intercepted and arrested one Balleri Gagari ‘m’ 38 in possession of 16 back up batteries vandalised from a telecommunication mast located at Gosa, Airport road.
+“The FCT Police Command on Wednesday 4th March, 2020 at 0400hrs intercepted and arrested one Balleri Gagari ‘m’ 38 in possession of 16 back up batteries vandalised from a Telecommunication mast located at Gosa, Airport road.

-“The suspect was arrested by operatives from the Command Rapid Response Squad (RRS) while responding to a distress call that some robbers invaded a facility housing a telecommunication mast that belongs to ATC Nigeria, and stole 16 backup hybrid batteries.
-A golf car with registration number KUJ 610 XU, painted in Abuja Taxi colour was recovered from the scene as an exhibit, alongside the 16 backup hybrid batteries.
+“The suspect was arrested by operatives from the Command Rapid Response Squad (RRS) while responding to a distress call that some robbers invaded a facility housing a Telecommunication mast that belongs to ATC Nigeria, and stole sixteen (16) backup hybrid batteries.
+A golf car with registration number KUJ 610 XU, painted in Abuja Taxi colour was recovered from the scene as exhibit, alongside the 16 backup hybrid batteries.

 “Other members of the gang fled the scene when they sighted the police patrol team.
-The command is intensifying effort to arrest other suspects that are now at large.
-The suspect will be arraigned in court upon the conclusion of investigation
+The Command is intensifying effort to arrest other suspects that are now at large.
+The suspect will be arraign in court upon the conclusion of investigation

 Leave a Reply